chiangwe/GMHODDI/README.md

 This code provides how to calculate the proposed kernels based on graph matching and other kernels for baseline methods.
 For probabilistic drug combination kernels, please visit the original author's website at https://sites.google.com/site/skevinzhou/codes.
-For usage of svm_learn and svm_classify, please visit the original author's website at http://svmlight.joachims.org.
+For the usage of svm_learn and svm_classify, please visit the original author's website at http://svmlight.joachims.org.

 # Code Information

 - "Kernel_GraphMatching.py" is to calculate the similarity between drug combinations based on graph matching (K_gm).
-- "Kernel_DrugSimilarity.py" is a baseline method to calculate the similarity between drug combinations based on drug similarity (K_ds).
+- "Kernel_DrugSimilarity.py" is a baseline method to calculate the similarity between drug combinations based on drug similarities (K_ds).
 - "Kernel_CommonDrugs.py" is a baseline method to calculate the similarity between drug combinations based on common drugs (K_cd).
 - "SDS_CoMed.py" is to calculate the single drug similarity base on co-medication information.